-Pastor And Wife Recovering After Vicious Beating; Attacker Bit Off Parts Of Their Ears, Gouged Their Eyes
+Pastor And Wife Recovering After Attacker Bit Off Parts Of Their Ears, Gouged Their Eyes In Vicious Beating

 Their three adult children, who live in different parts of the country, rushed to their sides.

-“No one wants this happen to any person at all, let alone your own parents,” said their son Joshua Johnson.
+“No one wants this to happen to any person at all, let alone your own parents,” said their son Joshua Johnson.

-On Saturday Timothy and Renee were on Emerald near 105th doing chores for Renee’s 95-year-old mother.
+On Saturday Timothy and Renee were on Emerald Avenue near 105th Street doing chores for Renee’s 95-year-old mother.

 “It was nice outside, so you go out and clean up around the house,” said Timothy’s sister Rhonda Hutcherson.
 “And he was in the alley, cleaning up behind there.”